OpenCTI-Platform/docs/docs/usage/exploring-arsenal.md

 Use the `Malware` SDO to model and track these threats comprehensively, facilitating in-depth analysis, response, and correlation with other security data.

-When clicking on the Malware tab on the top left, you access the list of all the Malware you have access to, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the Malware tab on the top left, you see the list of all the Malware you have access to, in respect with your [allowed marking definitions](../administration/users.md).
 These malware are displayed as **Cards** where you can find a summary of the important Knowledge associated with each of them: description, aliases, related intrusion sets, countries and sectors they target, and labels.
 You can then search and filter on some common and specific attributes of Malware.

 At the top right of each Card, you can click the star icon to put it as favorite.
 It will pin the card on top of the list.
 You will also be able to display all your favorite easily in your [Custom Dashboards](dashboards.md).